Water bottle rockets are fun, and impressive. This picture shows

 Be sure that the inside of the soda bottle does not have sand or grit.
 That can prevent the rocket from taking off, and can damage the launch tube.

-If the rocket gets stuck, keep out of the launch path while you jiggle it to get it loose.
+If the rocket gets stuck, keep your face out of the launch path while you jiggle it to get it loose.

 An occasional bottle has an opening too small to fit on the launch tube.
 Move on to the next bottle.